 15. Make Dad his favourite dinner

 Get the kids to help you choose and make their Dad’s favourite dinner.
-Or make it an ever bigger celebration and invite the Grandfathers to join oinline on Zoom for a combined family meal (albeit at different houses) to celebrate all of the Dad’s in the family.
+Or make it an ever bigger celebration and invite the Grandfathers to come over for a combined family meal to celebrate all of the Dad’s in the family.